samakhraim/PalEatsMobileApplication/README.md

 - **Recipe Description:** Clear and concise descriptions with nutritional information, cooking time, step-by-step instructions, and recipe photos.
 - **Continue as a Guest:** Explore app content without creating an account.
 - **Search :** Search recipies by name  .
+- **Shopping List:** User can add recipies ingredients to shopping list .
 - **Logout:** Sign out when you're finished using the app.

 ---